unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-satisfy.md

 ```

 Using the `exhaustively` flag you can ensure that only attributes, class and
-styles specified in the expected output is use:
+styles specified in the expected output is used:

 ```js
 var title = element.querySelector('[data-test-id=title]');